Galanthus: Subdivision

 By contrast Davis, with much more information and specimens, included biogeography in addition to vernation, forming two series.
 He used somewhat different terminology for vernation, namely applanate (flat), explicative (plicate), and supervolute (convolute).
 He merged Nivalis and Plicati into series Galanthus, and divided Latifolii into two subseries, Glaucaefolii (Kem.-Nath) A.P.Davis and Viridifolii (Kem.-Nath) A.P.Davis.

 Early molecular phylogenetic studies confirmed the genus was monophyletic and suggested four clades, which were labelled as series, and showed that Davis' subseries were not monophyletic.
 An expanded study in 2013 demonstrated seven major clades, corresponding to biogeographical distribution.
-This study used nuclear encoded nrITS (Nuclear ribosomal internal transcribed spacer), and plastid encoded matK (Maturase K), trnL-F, ndhF, and psbK–psbI, and examined all species recognised at the time, as well as two naturally occurring putative hybrids.
+This study used nuclear encoded nrITS (Nuclear ribosomal internal transcribed spacer), and plastid encoded genes matK (Maturase K), trnL-F, ndhF, and psbK–psbI, and examined all species recognised at the time, as well as two naturally occurring putative hybrids.
 The morphological characteristic of vernation that earlier authors had mainly relied on was shown to be highly homoplasious.
 A number of species, such as G. nivalis and G. elwesii demonstrated intraspecific biogeographical clades, indicating problems with speciation and there may be a need for recircumscription.
 These clades were assigned names, partly according to Davis' previous groupings.
 In this model clade, the group containing G. platyphyllus is sister to the rest of the genus.

 By contrast, another study performed at the same time, using both nuclear and chloroplast DNA, but limited to the 14 species found in Turkey, largely confirmed Davis' series and subseries, and with biogeographical correlation.
 Series Galanthus in this study corresponded to clade nivalis, subseries Glaucaefolii with clade Elwesii and subseries Viridifolii with clades Woronowii and Alpinus.
 However, the model did not provide complete resolution.